mgit3/ZSHrc/README.md

 ![screenshot2](https://github.com/s33ding/speedtest/raw/main/media/screenshot2.png)

+Observation:
-Please note that as of [current date], the server hosting the interactive graph dashboard has been deactivated.
-As a result, the link "http://170.187.195.209:5000" is no longer accessible, and the dashboard cannot be viewed.
-The project's code and data are still available for reference on this repository.
+Please note that the server hosting the interactive graph dashboard has been deactivated.
+As a result, the link "http://170.187.195.209:5000" is no longer accessible, and the dashboard cannot be viewed at the moment.
+However, you can still find the project's code and data available for reference in this repository.
 Thank you for your understanding.